Who can use this feature

 Shapes make up the majority of your layers in any given design.
 Figma has some basic shapes you can use as your building blocks.

-For designs that require unique or complex shapes, you can build your own Vector Networks using Figma's one-of-a-kind Pen tool.
+For designs that require unique or complex shapes, you can build your own vector networks using Figma's one-of-a-kind Pen tool.

 - Click on a spot in the canvas and drag to create the rectangle.
 You’ll see the rectangle’s dimensions underneath the bottom edge:

 - There will be a handle in each corner of the shape, this allows you to resize the shape as you see fit.